25 Essential Spanish Phrases for Beginners

 All of the Spanish phrases above are very useful and important to know if you want to have a fluid conversation in Spanish.
 There are many other phrases you can learn, but here are the last three I consider useful so you can learn:

-I really hope these 25 Spanish phrases that I have listed are useful to you.
+I really hope these 25 essential Spanish phrases are useful to you.
 I can guarantee that if you learn these you will not have that many moments where you don’t know how to respond.
 These phrases will help you understand what others are saying and how to respond to them.
 Also, learning these phrases will help you further your studies of the Spanish language.
-If you are looking for more phrases and important things to know in Spanish, check out our blog on how to Learn Spanish in 5 months!
+If you are looking for more phrases and important things to know in Spanish, check out our post on how to Learn Spanish in 5 months!